GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 #### Data Types

-Most results fields are [String](https://graphql.org/learn/schema/#scalar-types) types to accomodate the text as it appears on a grading report.
+Most results fields are [String](https://graphql.org/learn/schema/#scalar-types) types to accommodate the text as it appears on a grading report.
 For example, `Internally Flawless` clarity grades will be spelled out rather than abbreviated `IF`.

-In most cases, the abbreviated versions are also available.
-These [Enums](https://graphql.org/learn/schema/#enumeration-types) are validated to be one of the allowed values.
+In most cases, abbreviated versions are also available.
+These [Enums](https://graphql.org/learn/schema/#enumeration-types) return one of the allowed values.
 Look for fields that end with `_code`.
 Examples are `report_type_code`, `clarity_grade_code`, and `color_grade_code`.

-Fields that are concatenated in the results are also available as individual fields.
-For example, measurements are stated as "minimum diameter - maximum diameter x depth" for round diamonds and "length x width x depth" for fancy shapes.
-The individual fields are expressed in the `RoundMeasurements` and `FancyMeasurements` types.
+Concatenated fields are also available individually.
+For example, measurements for round diamonds are `minimum diameter - maximum diameter x depth`.
+The numerical fields arise in the `RoundMeasurements` type.

 #### Asset Links

+The [`links`](https://gialaboratory.github.io/report-results/reference/links.doc.html) field holds links to supplementary assets.

-Links to assets are contained in the `links` field.
-The availability of assets is dependent on the type of report you are querying.
-If an asset is not available the field will return `null`.
+The availability of assets depends on the report type and other factors.
+Fields are `null` if an asset is not available.

-Assets available are:

-* __PDF Facsimile__ A PDF representation of the grading report.
-Available for most, but not all, report types.
-* __Proportions Diagram__ The diagram representing the proportions of the diamond.
-Available on diamond reports such as the Diamond Dossier and Diamond Grading Report.
-* __Plotting Diagram__  The diagram representing clarity characteristics.
-Available for full grading reports such as the Diamond Grading Report.
-* __Image__ Any photograph of the image that is printed on the report.
-Available for most colored stones and pearl reports and some colored diamond reports.
-* __Rough Image and Video__ Image and video taken during rough analysis.
-Available for the Diamond Origin and Colored Diamond Origin Reports.
-* __Polished Image and Video__ Image and video taken after diamond is matched to the rough and issued an origin report.
-Available for the Diamond Origin and Colored Diamond Origin reports.

-The links returned by the GIA Report Results API are active for 60 minutes from the API call.
-If you attempt to access the asset after this period, you will receive an error response.
+Links are active for 60 minutes from the API call.
+The API returns an error if you attempt to access assets after this period.

 #### Checking for Stale Reports

-Since GIA Grading Reports can be updated after issuance, it is necessary to periodically review the status of any reports that are cached in your systems.
+Periodically review the status of any reports cached in your systems to avoid presenting outdated information.

-Passing a report number and date to `isReportUpdated` in order to determine whether or not a report has been updated.
-If the response is `false`, there is no need for you to query `GetReport` for updated data.
+Pass a report number and date to `isReportUpdated` to determine whether the report was updated after that date.
+There is no need for you to query `GetReport` for updated data if the response is `false`.

 Calling `isReportUpdated` does not incur a lookup.